biomedisa/biomedisa/README/WINDOWS_11_AMPERE.md

 Download and install [NVIDIA](https://www.nvidia.com/Download/Find.aspx?lang=en-us) driver.

 #### Enable "Virtualization" in the BIOS
-At Intel it is typically called "Intel Virtualization Technology" and can be found under "CPU configurations".
+At Intel it is typically called "Intel Virtualization Technology" and can be found under "CPU configuration".
+You may arrive at this menu by clicking on “Advanced” or “Advanced Mode”.
+Depending upon your PC, look for any of these or similar names such as Hyber-V, Vanderpool, SVM, AMD-V, Intel Virtualization Technology or VT-X.

 #### Install WSL2 with administrative privileges and reboot
 ```